KilianB/JImageHash/README.md

 Suddenly a lot of the other algorithms fail, since they are not robust against rotational attacks.
 If the treshold of the RotPHash algorithm gets adjusted to .1 it would be able to identify all images perfectly.

 ## Key bit resolution.
-Bigger isn't "always" better!
+Bigger isn't "always" better

 When creating an algorithm instance you are asked to supply a bit resolution value.
 Using the bit resolution setting you define the number of bits present in the resulting hashes.
 Altering the key resolution offers a trade off between computation time, storage space and feature detection quality.
 The default algorithms follow the contract to create a hash with at least the supplied bits but may require to return a longer hash if it is necessary due to geometric constraints.